Can I Use My Disabled Parking Permit in Different States?

 Is my disabled parking permit valid in other states?

 It’s generally accepted that your handicap parking permit is valid in all 50 states across the country.
 So, you should be permitted to park in any designated handicap parking place, no matter what state you find yourself in.
 However, some states do require additional temporary travel placards.
-In California, out-of-state disabled drivers need to apply for a travel placard that is valid for 90 days.
+In California, out-of-state disabled drivers can apply for a travel placard that is valid for 90 days (however, out-of-state placards are also accepted in California).
 In many states (including New York and Florida), your disabled parking permit is recognized even if you’re not a resident of the state.
 It’s important to read up on the state you’ll be visiting to ensure that you’re up to date on the regulations for that particular location.

 In recent years, there has been a push by regulators to help make traveling between states easier for disabled drivers.
 But to help cut down on any confusion, it’s recommended that handicap parking permit holders post a display somewhere on their parked car that says, “This Disability Parking Permit belongs to a disabled visitor to your state.”
 This note (along with your valid permit) should keep disabled drivers and passengers protected under the Code of Federal Regulations (CFR).
 Individuals with disabled license plates most likely won’t face the same sort of difficulties when traveling between states.
 Because these plates are permanently attached to the vehicle, they’re a part of your car’s registration, which makes it easier for authorities to verify its authenticity.